 Nine Month Curriculum

 Canyon Dance Academy (CDA) curriculum is based on a nine month plan (with an additional summer session offered).
-We build each month’s lesson plans on the previous lessons, so it is extremely beneficial for your dancer to be in class as much as possible.
+We build each month’s lesson plans on the previous lessons, thus it is extremely beneficial for your dancer to be in class as much as possible.
 Our curriculum is based on other successful programs including the University of Utah’s Children’s Dance Program, Luna Dance in San Francisco as well as other programs in Omaha, and Arizona.
-All of our teachers are college trained (most with a dance degree) and/or have extensive professional experience both teaching and performing.
-Dancers who advance into Velocity Dance Company and leading roles in other productions excel; developing into strong, expressive dancers.
-If you have questions about what and why we teach, please talk to Miss Gina or email her at email@example.com
+All of our teachers are college trained and/or have extensive professional experience both teaching and performing.
+Dancers who advance into Velocity Dance Company and leading roles in other productions excel, developing into strong, expressive dancers.
+If you have questions about what and why we teach, please talk to Miss Cori or email her at email@example.com

 What is Creative and Modern Dance and why do we teach it at Canyon Dance Academy?